13 Ideas to Get Deal on Mens Shoes from Jim Edwards – Master Shoe Fitter

 - Purchase Full-Grain Leather Uppers – They’re more durable, comfortable, supple, and will continue to look better longer than vinyl.
 Some manufacturers split the leather hide attaching vinyl to it or even filling it with a fabric.
 Shoes like these have a shorter wear life and develop permanent wrinkles on the vamp (front flat surface above the toe box.)
 I own a belt that has “genuine leather” printed on the inside of it.
 I was very angry when I found it was the only part of the belt that was leather.
 The rest was pleather (vinyl) and cloth!
 I once forgot to pack my dress shoes for a convention and needed an emergency pair.
 I bought a “cheap” pair from a discount store and had my wife “overnight” my good pair.
 As I awaited the arrival of my shoes, that day turned into the longest of my life, as the vinyl shoes “killed” my legs, feet and back.
 I’ll NEVER make that mistake again!

 - Get Leather Linings if you can afford them – Feet sweat ½ pint of liquid a day with temperatures reaching 110 degrees inside the shoe.
 (That’s like a Central American Jungle.)
 Leather linings last longer and allow the moisture to “wick” up the sides of the shoe!
-Cloth insoles allow the moisture to “pool up” in the shoe serving as an incubator for all kinds of bacteria & fungus that cause embarrassingly unpleasant odor.
+Cloth insoles allow the moisture to “pool up” in the shoe serving as an incubator for all kinds of bacteria & fungus that cause embarrassingly unpleasant odor, which can be resolved by fungal oil,.

 - Alternate between at least 2 pair of great fitting shoes.
 Your shoes need time to recover, including allowing the above-mentioned moisture to evaporate.